Lyme Disease: Quick Help and Advice

 Help, I’ve been bitten by a tick – What should I do?

 For information on how to remove a tick, visit our Ticks and Prevention page.

-For information on illness after a tick bite, visit our Lyme Diagnosis page.
+For information on symptoms and illness after a tick bite, visit our Lyme Diagnosis page.

 I think I have Lyme disease – Can you recommend a doctor?

 Please contact us.
 We’ll help you find a suitable practitioner.

 You may wish to complete a Lyme symptom questionnaire.

 How do I get tested for Lyme disease?

 General Practitioners cannot request lab tests for Lyme disease.
 Please contact us.
 We’ll help you find a suitable practitioner, and help with testing if necessary.
 See also Lyme Diagnosis and Australian Lyme.